joeyzhang-dev/neetcode/Arrays and Hashing/347_top_k_frequent_elements.md

 ```

 ### 💡 3.
 Brainstorm
-- Brute force: sort and count manually — ❌ too slow
+- Brute force: sort + count — ❌ inefficient
-- Hashmap + sort by freq — ✅ clean
+- Hashmap + sort — ✅ simple and works
 - Hashmap + heap — ✅ optimal if `k << n`

 ### 🧱 4.
-Implementation Plan
+Plan
-1. Build a frequency map using `count[num] = 1 + count.get(num, 0)`
+1. Count frequencies using a dict
-2. Push each `(freq, num)` into a min heap
+2. Push `(frequency, number)` into a min heap
-3. Keep size ≤ `k` by popping smallest
+3. If heap > k, pop the smallest
-4. Extract elements from heap
+4. Extract numbers from heap

 ### 🧠 5.
 Complexity
 - Time: `O(n log k)`
 - Space: `O(n)`

 ### ✅ 6.
 Wrap-Up
-Used frequency counting and a heap to keep the top `k` frequent elements.
-Avoided full sorting for better performance.
+Used heap to avoid full sort and extract the top `k` most frequent efficiently.

 ---

 ## ❌ Common Pitfalls

 - Confusing tuple `(1, 3)` with list `[1, 3]`
-- Forgetting `heapq` is a **min heap** by default
+- Not understanding that `heapq` is a min heap by default
-- Not popping when heap size > k
+- Forgetting to pop when heap size > k
-- Sorting the whole list when only top `k` needed
+- Sorting all elements instead of tracking only `k`

 ---